survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 ## Enhance an Existing Package

 It's possible you found something that almost fits.
-Perhaps there's small piece of functionality missing.
+There could be a small piece of functionality missing.
 Sometimes this can be an oversight in design as the use case you have in mind never came up.

 Although there is some development cost involved, contributing the missing functionality back to the project is a viable option.
-This is particularly true if the project is in a healthy state and there's activity and a good chance that the work gets merged.
+This is true if the project is in a healthy state and there's activity and a good chance that the work gets merged.

 Before contributing, you should discuss the design with the project owners.
-Normally this is done by opening an issue at the project issue tracker, explaining the use case, and the desired solution.
+Normally this is done by opening an issue at the project issue tracker, explaining the use case, and the desired outcome.
 This may lead to further insights and avoid redundant effort as you spend time on design.

 If everything goes fine, then the new functionality becomes a part of the official distribution and you essentially offload the maintenance effort to the project.
-You may still remain involved to support the project development to keep it in a good state of course.
+You may still remain involved to support the project development to keep it in a good state.

 The pros and cons are similar as before but there are a few more: